Show all answers | Hide all answers

 In most cases, yes.

-A copy of your Final Protection from Abuse order will be mailed to you at your last known address.
-You can obtain a copy of your Protection from Abuse Order by going to the Lehigh County Clerk of Court's Office located on the first floor of the courthouse, room 132.
-Photo identification is required.
+Copies of your Temporary and Final Protection From Abuse Order will be mailed to you at your last known address.
+You can obtain copies of your Order by going to the public review room located on the first floor of the courthouse.
 There is a fee for copies.

 These services include crisis hotlines, safe homes or shelters, legal advocacy, community education, counseling, as well as information and referral.
 Your local domestic violence hotline is available 24 hours per day, all services are confidential.
-For more information look in the blue pages of your local phone book.
+For more information contact the hotline at 1 877 438-4957

-If you wish to withdraw your PFA and you already had your Final Hearing, you would need to come to the PFA Office between the hours of 8:00 am-12:15 pm with photo identification and complete paperwork.
-You would then be taken before Judge at either 10:30 am or 1:30 pm The Judge would then decide whether to approve your request or not.
+If you wish to withdraw your Final Order of protection, you would need to come to the Protection From Abuse Office between the hours of 8:00 a.m.-12:00 p.m. with photo identification and complete paperwork.
+You would then be taken before Judge at either 10:30 a.m. or 1:30 p.m.
+The Judge would then decide whether to approve your request or not.

-Contempt of a PFA Order can be filed two ways: The first way that contempt is filed is by the police departments.
-If you call the police because you feel the defendant violated the PFA, if the police agree they would file the necessary paperwork and a hearing would be scheduled.
-The second way, is for the plaintiff to come to the PFA Office and complete contempt paperwork and the PFA staff would take you before a Judge to determine if the is sufficient evidence to proceed with a contempt hearing.
+Contempt of an Order can be filed two ways: The first way that Contempt is filed is by the police departments.
+If you call the police because you feel the defendant violated the protection Order, if the police agree; they would file the necessary paperwork and a hearing would be scheduled.
+The second way, is for the plaintiff to come to the Protection From Abuse Office and complete Contempt paperwork and the staff will take you before a Judge to determine if there is sufficient evidence to proceed with a Contempt Hearing.

 Contact Us • Driving Directions • Parking, Security & ADA Accessibility • Court Home • Disclaimer & Privacy Policy